ru-corporate/boo/README.md

 # boo

-Python client for Rosstat open data corporate reports.
-Creates a local CSV file with column names, importable as pandas dataframe.
+Python client to download annual corporate report data from Rosstat websit.
+Dataset consists of balance sheet, profit and loss statement and cash flow.

-`boo` goal is to access balance sheet, profit and loss and cash flow statements of Russian firms in less time and fewer boilerplate.
+`boo` creates a local CSV file with column names, importable as pandas dataframe.

 ## Install